flywhc/FileToC/readme.md

 * Minify HTML, CSS and Javascript files to reduce the size.
 * GZIP Compression for HTML, CSS and Javascript files.
 * A web server request handler to support generated PROGMEM contents and GZIP compression.
+* Web Server examples by using ESPAsyncWebServer (for ESP32 and ESP8266) and ESP8266WiFi (for ESP8266 only)

 ## Supported Platforms
-Arduino ESP8266.
+Arduino ESP8266 and ESP32.
 Tested on ESP-01S.

 Others may work with minor modifications.